 When Advocacy Equals a Diploma: A Special Education Success Story

-As students return to school this month, we remember the challenges many face – especially those with special education needs who rely on strong advocacy to succeed.
+As students head back to school, we’re reminded that every child deserves a fair shot—especially those with special education needs who depend on strong advocacy to succeed.

-When Mrs. Jones* reviewed her son Angelo’s* school assignments, she realized his educational plan had been changed to a non-standard track without her consent.
-Concerned about the impact on his future, she turned to Legal Services for guidance and assistance.
-That’s when pro bono attorney Sergio Pagliery of Shook, Hardy & Bacon stepped in.
+When Mrs. Jones* reviewed her son Angelo’s* assignments, she discovered his education plan had been changed to a non-standard track, without her consent.
+Concerned about his future, she turned to Legal Services, and pro bono attorney Sergio Pagliery of Shook, Hardy & Bacon stepped in.

-As Mr. Pagliery began reviewing Angelo’s educational file, he uncovered serious issues – vague assessments, incomplete educational plans, and critical decisions made without parental input.
-Under both Florida and federal law, students with disabilities are entitled to a Free Appropriate Public Education (FAPE)—including specialized instruction, services, evaluations, and meaningful involvement from their parents.
-But Angelo’s records told a different story.
-It was clear that the very system designed to support him had instead failed him.
+Mr. Pagliery found vague assessments, incomplete plans, and major decisions made without parental input.
+Under Florida and federal law, students with disabilities are entitled to a Free Appropriate Public Education (FAPE), including individualized instruction, services, evaluations, and meaningful parental involvement.
+Angelo had received none of that.

 To learn about our pro bono opportunities, please contact Director of Pro Bono Yesenia Arocha.